-The next important question for us to answer now is whether the $\lambda$-deformed $SU(n)/U(n-1)$ models possess K\"ahler structure.
+The next important question for us to answer now is whether the $\lambda$-deformed $SU(n)/U(n-1)$ models possess K\"ahler structure for $n \geq 3$.
 For $SU(2)/U(1)$ it is inevitably true and we have found a simple expression for the K\"ahler potential \eqref{eq:TwoPotentials}.
-For $SU(3)/U(2)$ model, we were not able to find almost complex structure for the whole target space.
-An explicit way to establish that a manifold is K\"ahler is to provide a formula for its K\"ahler potential.
+For $SU(3)/U(2)$ model, existence of almost complex structure is still an open question, however, indirect tests imply its existence.
+An explicit way to establish that a manifold is K\"ahler is to provide the formula for its K\"ahler potential.
 In the article, such a formula was derived for the case of $\lambda$-deformed $SU(2)/U(1)$ model.
-Due to its structural similarity with the potential of the complete $T$-dual of the $\eta$-deformed $\mathbb{CP}^{n-1}$ model, this result suggests a possibility of a natural conjecture for the form of the K\"ahler potential in the case of $SU(n)/U(n-1)$ $\lambda$-model, valid for arbitrary $n$.
+It appeared that this potential can be represented as a sum of the K\"ahler potential of the $\eta$-deformed $\mathbb{CP}^{1}$ model and its $T$-dual, suggesting a possibility of a natural conjecture for the form of the K\"ahler potential in the case of the $SU(n)/U(n-1)$ $\lambda$-model, valid for arbitrary $n$.

+The way to achieve this could be the following: one can consider the $\mathcal{E}$-model on the corresponding Drinfeld double \cite{Klimcik:1995dy,Klimcik:1996nq} (see also the lectures \cite{Hoare:2021dix} and references therein) and look for the K\"ahler structure of this model.
+Therefore, this framework would naturally produce the K\"ahler potentials both for $\eta$- and $\lambda$-deformed models after integrating out the corresponding degrees of freedom of the $\mathcal{E}$-model.
+Moreover, it may be helpful for finding the higher loop corrections to the action of this model, as the one-loop renormalizability of the $\mathcal{E}$-model could be reformulated in terms of the equation for linear operator \cite{Sfetsos:2009vt,Klimcik:2018vhl,Severa:2018pag,Klimcik:2019kkf}.

-In the previous article \cite{Alfimov:2023evq} by one of the authors it was conjectured that the complete $T$-duals of the $\eta$-deformed $\mathbb{CP}^{n-1}$ models are one-loop exact at the quantum levels with the argument based on the set of screening charges defining these theories, which realize an integrable deformation of Kazama-Suzuki $\mathcal{N}=2$ supersymmetric model \cite{Kazama:1988qp} (see also \cite{Olshanetsky:1982sb,Evans:1990qq,Ito:1991wb}).
+In the previous article \cite{Alfimov:2023evq} by one of the authors it was conjectured that the complete $T$-duals of the $\eta$-deformed $\mathbb{CP}^{n-1}$ models are one-loop exact at the quantum levelwith the argument based on the set of screening charges defining these theories, which realize an integrable deformation of Kazama-Suzuki $\mathcal{N}=2$ supersymmetric model \cite{Kazama:1988qp} (see also \cite{Olshanetsky:1982sb,Evans:1990qq,Ito:1991wb}).
 It is particularly interesting to use the so-called superchiral representation of these models investigated in \cite{Bykov:2023klm,Pribytok:2024lej}.
-To prove the one-loop exactness of the $\eta$-deformed $\mathbb{CP}^1$ model with $\mathcal{N}=2$ supersymmetry one can use the methods from \cite{Bykov:2022hvt} and \cite{Kataev:2014gxa}.
+To prove the one-loop exactness of the $\eta$-deformed $\mathbb{CP}^1$ model with $\mathcal{N}=2$ supersymmetry, one can use the methods of \cite{Bykov:2022hvt} and \cite{Kataev:2014gxa}.